-It’s been a busy few months in Idaho, as in many states, as Covid-19 vaccine rollouts are addressed.
+It’s been a busy few months in Idaho, like in many states, as Covid-19 vaccine rollouts are addressed.
 On March 15, a few weeks ahead of schedule, the Idaho Department of Health and Welfare (DHW) is ready to issue a second wave of vaccines to frontline workers.
 Looking to make up for a shortfall in early February, the IDHW has now secured vaccines for the 134,000 Idahoans in “Group 2.3” who work in food processing plants, grocery stores, and at the U.S. Postal Service.

 And as more vaccines arrive, another wave could begin around April 1st.
 Qualification for “Group 3” has yet to be determined, but may be for other essential workers and individuals 16–64 years of age with high-risk medical conditions, according to the distribution timeline.
 This group could include as many as 470,000 Idahoans, pending vaccine availability.